GSA/piv-guides/_networkconfig/02_domaincontrollers.md

 ## Issue Domain Controller certificates

-Agencies should issue domain controller certificates from an only locally trusted or Enterprise trusted Certification Authority which may be Agency operated or commercialy sourced.
-If you have an existing local enterprise Certification Authority, [here are some tips.]({{site.baseurl}}/networkconfig/localca/) If possible, do not use use a certificate from a Certification Authority certified under the Federal Public Key Infrastructure (FPKI) to limit the trust scope.
+Agencies should issue domain controller certificates from an only locally trusted or enterprise trusted certification authority (CA), which may be agency operated or commercially sourced.
+If you have any questions, collaborate with your Chief Information Security Officer (CISO) or Information Security office.

+If you have an existing local enterprise certification authority, [here are some tips.]({{site.baseurl}}/networkconfig/localca/#configure-certificate-template-for-domain-controller)

-If your agency does not have a only locally trusted CA, ensure the proper management and security protections are enabled before setting one up.
+If your agency does not have an only locally trusted CA, ensure the proper management and security protections are enabled before [setting one up]({{site.baseurl}}/networkconfig/localca/).
 Your Chief Information Security Officer (CISO) must have awareness and oversight established for the certification authority management.

-Collaborate with your Chief Information Security Officer (CISO) or Information Security office for a definitive answer and direction.